gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 The core challenge I faced in this project stemmed from its inherently multi-stage nature.
 Typically, to achieve Aspect-Based Sentiment Analysis, you'd perform two distinct tasks: first, extracting the aspects from the reviews, and then determining the sentiment associated with each extracted aspect.
 This proved particularly challenging because, in real-world scenarios, explicit aspect labels are rarely available within raw review texts.

+### Tech Stack

+- **Python**: The primary programming language used for the project.
+- **PyTorch**: The deep learning framework used for building and training the model.
+- **Transformers**: The Hugging Face library used for pre-trained BERT models.
+- **Polars & Pandas**: The library used for data manipulation and analysis.

 ### Why Use BERT?

 Traditional models look at words in isolation, but BERT understands the context of each word in a sentence.
 This helps it identify aspects and their sentiments more accurately, especially when the same word can mean different things in different contexts.
 Its pre-training on vast amounts of text data makes it incredibly powerful for a wide range of NLP tasks, including this complex multi-task ABSA problem.